 If you want to listen to your client events without exposing a publicly accessible endpoint, you can configure an "event listener" rule with an event hub endpoint, and a filter to specify which kinds of events it concerns.
 You can configure multiple event listeners at the same time.
 Web PubSub service notifies all concerning event listeners in parallel when a client event comes.

 This tutorial shows you how to authorize your Web PubSub service to connect to Event Hubs and how to add an event listener rule to your service settings.

-Web PubSub service uses Azure Active Directory (Azure AD) authentication with managed identity to connect to Event Hubs.
+Web PubSub service uses Microsoft Entra ID with managed identity to connect to Event Hubs.
 Therefore, you should enable the managed identity of the service and make sure it has proper permissions to connect to Event Hubs.
 You can grant the built-in Azure Event Hubs Data sender role to the managed identity so that it has enough permissions.